RULES FOR FOUR BALL PAIRS GOLF CHAMPIONSHIP 1. TITLES

 In the event of ties the scores from the second round will be used as follows

-SUBSIDUARY COMPETITIONS At the discretion of the Organising Secretary, and the subject to sufficient funds being available for prizes, the organisers may award prizes for the best Day 1 and Day 2 rounds, both net and gross.
+At the discretion of the Organising Secretary, and the subject to sufficient funds being available for prizes, the organisers may award prizes for the best day 1 and day 2 rounds, both net and gross.
 Prize winners as set out in Rule 12 cannot win any of these prizes if awarded.

-PRIZE WINNERS The Organising Secretary shall forward to the National Secretary/ Treasurer a list of Prize winners on the completion of the competition.
-The Trophy Winners Brigade and Home Address should be included on the list.
+The Organising Secretary shall forward to the National Secretary/ Treasurer a list of Prize winners on the completion of the competition.
+The Trophy Winners Brigade and Home Address should be included on the list

-Event Report The Organising Secretary shall forward to the National Secretary a report on the event (to include photographs, and comments) so that the FSSAA Golf Section Web site can be updated
+The Organising Secretary shall forward to the National Secretary a report on the event (to include photographs, and comments) so that the FSUK Golf Section Web site can be updated